-Some software such as sales-i, is actually software as a service, meaning you subscribe and pay your fees for the CRM each year and not as an expensive ‘one off’.
-As a result, the software that you’re buying is not ‘static’ but is constantly evolving as the company that you are buying from want to make sure that you renew your contract.
+Software such as sales-i, is actually software as a service, meaning you subscribe and pay your fees for the CRM each year and not as an expensive ‘one off’.
+As a result, the software that you’re buying is not ‘static’ but is constantly evolving as the company that you are buying from wants to make sure that you renew your contract.

 Did you know that CRM systems have even moved on now so that they offer business intelligence too?